playfulprogramming/playfulprogramming/packages/mdast-comment-components/README.md

 `mdast-comment-components`; CI also runs the package's TypeScript check separately.
 Syntax fixtures are stored in this package, including copied fenced examples from the site's `FEATURES.md` and the framework field guide's tabs example.
 They do not read files outside the package.
-Site-local bridge and publishing tests cover HAST conversion, HTML/EPUB behavior, and the content corpus.
+Site-local HAST and publishing tests cover HAST conversion, HTML/EPUB behavior, and the content corpus.